System archetype: Tragedy of the commons

 Agents use common limited resource to profit individually.
 As the use of the resource is not controlled, the agents would like to continuously raise their benefits.
 The resource is therefore used more and more and the revenues of the agents are decreasing.
-The agents are intensifying their exploitation until the resource is completely used up or seriously damaged.
+The agents are intensifying their exploitation until the resource is completely used up or seriously damaged: this is the tragedy of the commons.

 To protect common resources some form of regulation should be introduced.